ravindrasinghshah/technical-interview-preparation-kit/0-Basics/revision-notes.md

 1. Cyclic Sort - Use it when given range (1,N) - this algo takes O(n) complexity.
    - find missing number, duplicate numbers etc.

+### Tricks

+1. For rotation array, its an efficient trick to optimize the rotation count by taking modulo of k by nums.length.
+Because after every nums.length rotation array is in its original state. `k %= nums.length` [problem](https://leetcode.com/problems/rotate-array/)

 ### Code Templates

 #### Two Pointers